Aliases for COX6B1 Gene

 Previous GeneCards Identifiers for COX6B1 Gene

 Cytochrome c oxidase (COX), the terminal enzyme of the mitochondrial respiratory chain, catalyzes the electron transfer from reduced cytochrome c to oxygen.
 It is a heteromeric complex consisting of 3 catalytic subunits encoded by mitochondrial genes and multiple structural subunits encoded by nuclear genes.
 The mitochondrially-encoded subunits function in electron transfer, and the nuclear-encoded subunits may be involved in the regulation and assembly of the complex.
 This nuclear gene encodes subunit VIb.
 Mutations in this gene are associated with severe infantile encephalomyopathy.
 Three pseudogenes COX6BP-1, COX6BP-2 and COX6BP-3 have been found on chromosomes 7, 17 and 22q13.1-13.2, respectively. [provided by RefSeq, Jan 2010]

 GeneCards Summary for COX6B1 Gene

-COX6B1 (Cytochrome C Oxidase Subunit VIb Polypeptide 1 (Ubiquitous)) is a Protein Coding gene.
-Diseases associated with COX6B1 include isolated cytochrome c oxidase deficiency and mitochondrial complex iv deficiency.
-Among its related pathways are Metabolism and Metabolism.
+COX6B1 (Cytochrome C Oxidase Subunit 6B1) is a Protein Coding gene.
+Diseases associated with COX6B1 include Mitochondrial Complex Iv Deficiency and Encephalomyopathy.
+Among its related pathways are Metabolism and Cardiac muscle contraction.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6B2.